eagyemang21/eagyemang21/README.md

 Full-Stack Software Engineer
 ----------------------------

-I'm a Software Engineering Fellow at the Marcy Lab School.
+I'm a current Software Engineering Fellow at Hack.Diversity.
 Over the course of a year, I have developed an understanding of the PERN Stack, while also furthering my mastery of Data Structures & Algorithms just a little more each day.

 * 🌍  I'm based in Brooklyn, NY
 * ✉️  You can contact me at [elijahagyemang9@gmail.com](mailto:elijahagyemang9@gmail.com)